Situated along the central Mediterranean refugee route, Egypt hosts refugees in some of the poorest neighbourhoods of its largest cities.

 After 11 years of war, the Syria crisis is characterised by unparalleled suffering and humanitarian needs.

-After 7 years of war, Yemen remains one of the world’s worst humanitarian crises.
+After over 7 years of war, Yemen remains one of the world’s worst humanitarian crises.